smakus/luna-discord-bot/README.md

 ## Advanced — Red-DiscordBot Music Integration (VoiceBridge)

-If you run [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot) with the Audio cog in the same server, you can give Luna the ability to control music playback by saying *"Luna, smakbot play [song name]"*.
+If you run [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot) with the Audio cog in the same server, you can give Luna the ability to control music playback by saying *"Luna, play song [song name]"*.

 ### How it works

-Luna detects the phrase "smakbot play" in a query, extracts the song name, and posts `!play <song>` to the text channel.
+Luna detects the phrase "play song" in a query, extracts the song name, and posts `!play <song>` to the text channel.
 Because Discord bots ignore messages from other bots by default, a small Red cog called **VoiceBridge** is needed to bridge the gap — it whitelists Luna's user ID and relays the command to Red's Audio cog.

 ### Setup